-- Quality and safety: DCA will determine construction quality and safety non-compliance by how long the Project Team takes to resolve issues identified in requested inspection reports.
-A DCA inspector must return to the site in the below timeframes to confirm issue resolution: - forty-eight hours for site safety, resident safety, and treatment of resident belongings; and - three months for construction quality. - Progress: DCA will determine construction progress non-compliance based on an exchange of 9% Credits or an extension of a statutory place in service deadline.
+- A DCA inspector must return to the site in the below timeframes to confirm issue resolution. - 48 hours for site safety, resident safety, and treatment of resident belongings; - three months for construction quality. - DCA will determine construction progress non-compliance based on an exchange of 9% Credits or an extension of a statutory place in service deadline.